Professional Boundaries Statement

 Former client: someone who was working with me, has confirmed that our session work is now complete, and at least 12 months have passed since the date of our last session.

 Whilst this statement aims to provide clarity, I cannot capture every possibility or nuance here and understandably you may have more questions about these topics.
-There are no hidden messages to read between the lines here and s I welcome you getting in touch with me to discuss these and any particular scenarios or concerns further.
+I welcome you getting in touch with me to discuss these and any particular scenarios or concerns further.